🤔Which Home Loan Is Right for You? 🏠 4 Options to Explore

 • Great option for buyers outside of urban areas

-• Income limits apply based on household size and region
+• Cons: Only available in specific geographic areas; income limits apply based on household size and region

 Bottom line: Perfect if you're buying in a rural area and meet income requirements.